wavefrontHQ/docs/pages/doc/integrations_aws_overview-API.md

 1. Copy the value of the `"id"` parameter of the integration that you want to update.
 1. Copy the content of the response in a text file.
-1. Edit the response body to add the list of services and to change the service refresh rate to 2 minutes.
+1. Edit the copied response body to add the list of services and to change the service refresh rate to 2 minutes.

    ```
 {